clr-cera/Dot/README.md

 For the colorscheme I used Enkia's Tokyo Night, with the accent being on the purple `#bb9af7`, and general text/buttons on the orange `#e0af68`.

-The intention is to replicate the feeling of living in a metropole with technology, to think of cybernetics.
+The intention is to replicate the feeling of living in a metropole with technology.

 ## Credits